All of our content is written by humans, not robots. Learn More

 How to Prevent Home Fires

-While most of us know that we need working smoke alarms and fire extinguishers, we can often be irresponsible in the kitchen or when using space heaters.
-While the tips below might seem like a lot to remember at first, once you incorporate them into your daily life, we promise they’ll seem as natural as washing the dishes.
+While the tips below might seem like a lot to remember, once you incorporate them into your daily life, we promise they’ll seem as natural as washing the dishes.

 Fire Safety Hazards in the Home